 A book I often recommend to those who have a loved one struggling with addiction is Jeff Foote’s (et al) Beyond Addiction.
 It was the sub-title that originally caught my attention: How Science and Kindness Help People Change.

-If I was asked what we do at the Coleman Institute in 10 words or less, I’d say “We help people using Science and Kindness.”
+If I was asked what we do at the Coleman Addiction Medicine in 10 words or less, I’d say “We help people using Science and Kindness.”